 - Life expectancy in Norway is 81.7 against 79.2 years in the United States.

 - Health care is almost free of charge.
-The Euro Health Consumer Index (PDF) ranks Norway’s health system as the third-best in Europe.
+The Euro Health Consumer Index (PDF) ranks Norway’s health system as the third-best of Europe.
 It ranks first in terms of patient rights, prevention and outcomes.

 - Norway spends more than thrice as much on education as the United States.

 - Reporters Without Borders rank Norway number one in press freedom.
 The United States are at 43.

 - Norway has almost no corruption.
 It ranks sixth in Transparency International’s Corruption Perceptions Index.
 The United States are in eighteenth place.

 - Norway ranks third in the World Economic Forum’s Global Gender Gap Report.
 The United States are all the way down at 45.

 - Norway’s homicide rate is .56 per 100,000 with a total of 29 murders in 2014.
 America, with 15,696 murders in 2015, has a homicide rate of 4.88 per 100,000.

 - Both countries have low unemployment, hovering around 4 percent, but unemployment benefits are more generous in Norway.

 - The two rank similarly in the World Bank’s Ease of Doing Business Index and the Heritage Foundation’s Index of Economic Freedom.

 America is more innovative and does have better universities, so Norwegian software developers and PhD students may want to move.
 The rest are better off staying in the fjords.